-4.7.1 The Company has established the following procedures to ensure that the Recurrent IPTs are undertaken on an arm's length basis and on normal commercial terms, and are not prejudicial to the interests of the Company and its minority shareholders.
-In general, these are procedures established by the Company to ensure that the Recurrent IPTs are undertaken on an arm's length basis and on normal commercial terms consistent with the usual business practices and policies of the Jiutian Group (including Anyang Jiulong), which are generally no more favourable to the Interested Persons than those extended to or by unrelated third parties.
+4.7.1 The Company has established the following procedures to ensure that the Recurrent IPTs are undertaken on an arm's length basis and on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders.
+In general, these are procedures established by the Company to ensure that the Recurrent IPTs are undertaken on normal commercial terms consistent with the usual business practices and policies of Jiutian Group which are generally no more favourable to the Interested Persons than those extended to or by unrelated third parties.